nathancarter/weblurch/doc/plan.md

      be in a numerator and thus hard to structure correctly)
    * Support definite integrals (same as previous re: differentials optional)
+   * Support adjacent atomics as factors in a product
 ```
 ["A", "→", "overline", "B", "↔", "overarc", "C", "∥", "D", "⊥", "∠", "E", ">", "m", "∠", "A", "+", "△", "A", "B", "C", "+", "▱", "A", "B", "C", "D", "⊙", "2"]
 A → overline B ↔ overarc C ∥ D ⊥ ∠ E > m ∠ A + △ A B C + ▱ A B C D ⊙ 2